ibm-cloud-docs/databases-for-postgresql-gen2/howto-pg-repack.md

 # Implementing and utilizing pg_repack
 {: #pgrepack}

+[Gen 2]{: tag-purple}

+{{site.data.keyword.databases-for}} Gen 2 is currently in Beta.
+The Beta plan is provided exclusively for evaluation and testing purposes.
+It is not covered by warranties, SLAs, or support, and is not intended for production use.
+For more information, see the [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
+{: beta}

 pg_repack is an extension for your {{site.data.keyword.databases-for-postgresql_full}} that provides functions to reorganize tables and indexes online without requiring table-locking.
 Its primary function is to reduce table size and improve performance by eliminating bloat.